Frequently Asked Questions

 Who would hire me after graduation?

 If you can think of an organization, it needs public relations help.
 Governments at the federal, provincial, and municipal level are the single largest employer of our graduates.
 Our graduates have also found work with large national associations, with large and small public relations agencies, and with not-for-profit organizations.
-Our graduates work across Canada and around the world, including work as social media leaders for their organizations.
+Our graduates work across Canada and around the world in a variety of roles.
+See our Careers page for more information.

 What would I experience?

 Students in the program learn through working on a well-known charitable fundraising campaign.
-They also learn through work placements in their final semester and through the Algonquin College Public Relations Agency, an award-winning service our students provide to local not-for-profits to help them reach their target audiences.
-Supplementing this and other experiential learning are lectures, labs, workshops, guest speakers and field trips delivering a diversity of information and skills necessary for the public relations practitioner of the 21st century.
+They also learn through work placements in their final semester and client work that is integrated throughout the program.
+Supplementing this and other experiential learning are lectures, workshops, guest speakers and networking events delivering a diversity of information and skills necessary for the public relations practitioner of the 21st century.

 Do I need a computer?